-ARE MUDDY PAWS WELCOME?
-Oh yes – the hotel is so dog-friendly, it has won several awards for it.
-The team at Karma St Martin’s love visiting pooches and your four-legged friend will be able to accompany you everywhere – even the restaurant.
+Very.
+The hotel is so dog-friendly, in fact, that it has won several awards for it.
+The team at Karma St Martin’s are real animal lovers and your four-legged friend can accompany you everywhere – even the restaurant.

 From the moment you arrive, your pet will be treated like “top dog”.
 Ernie was welcomed with a treat, bowls and blankets and we were handed a VIP (Very Important Pet) form to fill out, telling staff all about him.
 A dogsitting service was available and we were also invited to order meals for Ernie from Karma’s Kanine Kitchen.

-The dishes started from £3 and included Souffle’s Super Smoothie (yoghurt, mashed banana and peanut butter) and Pavlov’s Ice (vanilla ice cream with a dog biscuit) but Ernie was a big fan of A Royal Dog’s Dinner (see above) – a brown rice dish with steak, veg and low-sodium gravy.
+The dishes started from £3 and included Souffle’s Super Smoothie (yoghurt, mashed banana and peanut butter) and Pavlov’s Ice (vanilla ice cream with a dog biscuit).
+Ernie was a big fan of A Royal Dog’s Dinner (above) – a brown rice dish with steak, veg and low-sodium gravy.

-During our stay, we also took advantage of the fantastic Creature Comforts service offered by the Isles of Scilly Vet Support Group.
-In exchange for a small donation, they will provide everything you need for the duration of your break, from dog beds to crates, poo bags and toys.
-Whether you’re arriving by plane or boat, it really is excellent – and sure saves a lot of space in your suitcase!
+During our stay, we took advantage of the Creature Comforts service offered by the Isles of Scilly Vet Support Group.
+For a small donation, they will provide everything you need for your break, from dog beds to crates and toys.
+Whether you arrive by plane or boat, it really is excellent – and saves a lot of space in your suitcase!
 We collected our bag of goodies from the waiting room at St Mary’s harbour and dropped it back off when we left.
 Simple.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-No, but you’ll meet plenty of dogs when you’re out and about – and there may well be other canine guests to greet.
+No, but you’ll meet plenty of others when you’re out and about.
+There may well be other canine guests to greet, too.
 If your pooch is anything like Ernie, they will certainly enjoy looking out of the window, just in case (see below).

-WHERE’S GOOD FOR WALKIES?
 St Martin’s itself is great and will show you the pleasures of a far simpler lifestyle.
-The island is a mere two miles long so you can easily walk from end-to-end or between the three imaginatively-named villages – Lower Town, Middle Town and Higher Town – where you’ll find a handful of restaurants, tea rooms, shops and pubs.
+The island is just two miles long so you can easily walk from end-to-end or between the three imaginatively-named villages – Lower Town, Middle Town and Higher Town.
+You’ll find a handful of restaurants, tea rooms, shops and pubs in each.

-Very few residents have cars so the roads are nice and safe and it’s not unusual to walk for hours without seeing another soul.
-The hike out to the famous red-and-white daymark – which is visible from the Cornish mainland – is a particularly nice one with a mix of beaches, grassland and rugged cliffs to traverse.
+Very few residents have cars so the roads are nice and safe.
+In fact, it’s not unusual to walk for hours without seeing another soul.
+Hike out to the famous red-and-white daymark, which is visible from the Cornish mainland.
+It is a particularly nice walk with a mix of beaches, grassland and rugged cliffs to traverse.

 Unlike some of the other islands, the beaches on St Martin’s are dog-friendly all year round.
 The ferry also stops right outside the hotel, making island-hopping a breeze.

-GET ON THE DOG AND BONE: Prices for a Deluxe Room start from £150 per night on a B&B basis, while an Ocean View Room will set you back £190 a night.
-The 2018 season at Karma St Martin’s runs from March 28 – October 28.
-For more information or to book, click here or call 03333 232353.
+Prices for a Deluxe Room start from £150 per night on a B&B basis.
+Ocean View Rooms will set you back £190 a night.
+The season at Karma St Martin’s generally runs from March to October.
+For more information or to book, visit the Karma St Martin’s website or call 03333 232353.